Haxry/Secgit/README.md

 * **GitHub integration:** Continuous reconciliation of contract state with GitHub metadata.

-This version highlights Creo’s **Celo zk identity layer** and maintains the core staking + AI framework while removing all references to 0G.
+This version highlights SecGit’s **Celo zk identity layer** and maintains the core staking + AI framework while removing all references to 0G.